-A variety of BMP options may be applicable to eliminate or minimize the presence of pollutants in stormwater discharges from hazardous waste treatment, storage, or disposal facilities.
+A variety of BMP options may be applicable to eliminate or minimize the presence of pollutants in stormwater discharges from asphalt paving and roofing materials manufacturers and lubricant manufacturing facilities.
 You will likely need to implement a combination or suite of BMPs to address stormwater runoff at your facility.
 Your first consideration should be for pollution prevention BMPs, which are designed to prevent or minimize pollutants from entering stormwater runoff and/or reduce the volume of stormwater requiring management.
 Prevention BMPs can include regular cleanup, collection and containment of debris in storage areas, and other housekeeping practices, spill control, and employee training.
-It may also be necessary to implement treatment BMPs, which are engineered structures, intended to treat stormwater runoff and/or mitigate the effects of increased stormwater runoff peak rate, volume, and velocity.
+It may also be necessary to implement treatment BMPs, which are engineered structures intended to treat stormwater runoff and/or mitigate the effects of increased stormwater runoff peak rate, volume, and velocity.
 Treatment BMPs are generally more expensive to install and maintain and include oil-water separators, wet ponds, and proprietary filter devices.